zx9597446/dify-official-plugins/tools/e2b/README.md

 ![image](./_assets/e2b_09.png)

-Note that these two file operations require a existing sandbox.
+Note that these two file operations require an existing sandbox.